prestonharberts/bib/Bible/ezek18.md

 The LORD’s message came to me:
 ###### 2
 “What do you mean by quoting this proverb concerning the land of Israel:
->  “ ‘The fathers eat sour grapes,
+> “‘The fathers eat sour grapes,
->  ‘ And the children’s teeth become numb?’
+> ‘And the children’s teeth become numb?’
 ###### 3
 “As surely as I live, declares the Sovereign LORD, you will not quote this proverb in Israel anymore!
 ###### 4